rnezil/SLAM/README.txt

+Let $TOP_DIR denote the directory containing this README file, and let $INSTALL_DIR denote the directory into which this software is to be installed.
+TO build and install the software, use the following commands:

+	cd $TOP_DIR
+	cmake -H. -Btmp -DCMAKE_INSTALL_PREFIX=$INSTALL_DIR
+	cmake --build tmp --clean-first --target install

+To run a demonstration, use the command:

+	$INSTALL_DIR/bin/demo

 SLAM stands for Scripting Language for Academic Mathematics and was developed by Ryland Nezil in 2023.
 SLAM provides the functionality of a standard pocket calculator through either